kubesphere/notification-manager/docs/api/_index.md

 }
 ```

-> The `Status` is `200` only means the notification manager had received the alerts successfully, not means the notifications had sent successfully.
+> Status code `200` means Notification Manager has received the alerts and begins to send notifications, it doesn't mean the notifications have been sent successfully.

 ## Send notifications

 > Post /api/v2/notifications

-This API used to send notifications to receivers directly.
+This API is used to send notifications directly.

 Request: